 Prod them to remain true to their calling in Christ.
 Let them be ready to give an answer to anyone who asks them for the hope or confidence they possess and a reason why they have chosen a relationship with You.
 Help them to let their Light shine at school and wherever they go so that others who observe their attitudes and actions will know that they are the real thing.

-When our students make mistakes or feel they have become imbalanced, help them find the courage to admit, “I was wrong.
+When our students make mistakes, help them find the courage to admit, “I was wrong.
 Forgive me,” or “Lord, I need help.”
 Let them treasure their “difference” in being a Christian as a gentle yet bold believer.
 But help them never to flaunt it or to hide it because of timidity or embarrassment.

 If they encounter challenges that pit their studies against their faith, remind them that You are always on their side.
 Show them You are their Wise Counselor, the Way, the Truth, and the Life.
 You are the One who can dispel lies and deceit.

-Whether they face fear or danger or simply need comfort, may they always turn to You, the One Who always hears their cries, and the One who will never leave them or forsake them.
+Whether they face fear or danger or simply need comfort, may they always turn to You, the One Who always hears their cries.
+Thank You for being the One who will never leave them or forsake them.
 Assure them that eternity is their real home, and that heaven waits for those who follow Christ, no matter what happens.

 In Jesus’ name, Amen.